-Within the Group's corporate and governance structure, the Operating Committee is an internal committee of the Company, the essential function of which is to provide technical, information and management support to the chairman of the Board of Directors & CEO, in order to facilitate the development of the Group's Business Model.
+Within the Group's corporate and governance structure, the Operating Committee is an internal committee of the Company, the essential function of which is to provide technical support to the chairman of the Board of Directors and to the chief executive officer, in order to facilitate the development of the Business Model.

-7. Duties of the Board of Directors with respect to the Group's Corporate and Governance Structure a) conform the corporate and governance structure and the Group's Business Model to the requirements of the corporate interest, complying with applicable law, the Governance and Sustainability System and the Compliance System, and acting in accordance with the Purpose and Values of the Iberdrola group and with the commitments made in the Code of Ethics;
+7. Duties of the Company's Board of Directors with respect to the Group's Corporate and Governance Structure a) conform the corporate and governance structure, organisational model and Business Model to the requirements of the corporate interest, complying with applicable law, the Governance and Sustainability System and the Compliance System, and acting in accordance with the Purpose and Values of the Iberdrola group and with the commitments made in the Code of Ethics;